-The Department does not actively administer programming; instead, Cicero Friends of the Park, a nonprofit organization, leads the effort to schedule events utilizing park facilities.
+The Department does not actively administer programming; instead, Cicero Friends of the Park, a non-profit organization, leads the effort to schedule events utilizing park facilities.
 This group also helps fundraise for park-specific special projects.
 Additionally, Our Town Cicero, Cicero's Main Street Association, provides and sponsors community events each year.

 The Cicero parks system consists of two parks, totaling 45.6 acres.
-The system also includes sports facilities (baseball, softball, outdoor basketball, and tennis), a dog park, multiple playgrounds, a park shelter, and a community building (Figure 2).
+The system also includes sports facilities (baseball, softball, outdoor basketball, and tennis), a dog park, multiple playgrounds, a park shelter, and a community building.
+The current town boundaries are shown in Figure 2 with the parks' locations displayed.